leonjza/leonjza-octopress.github.io/source/_posts/2014-08-09-beating-xerxes2.markdown

 ```

 `nc-data` is a, audio file?
 Ok.
-I copied the file off Kali Linux, opened it in VLC player and presses play.
+I copied the file off Kali Linux, opened it in VLC player and pressed play.

 _(Electronic Noises & Robot Voice)_ _This is Xerxes.
 Why do you persist in your loneliness?_ _(Electronic Noises)_